juxt/astro-website/src/pages/blog/tour.md

          (logstore/poll (trip/db conn) "event-topic" 2 0))))
 ```

-One thing to note here is that we are able to use a single document database to serve both our stores - echos of the ideas in Atomic Architecture.
+One thing to note here is that we use a single document database to serve both our stores - echos of the ideas in Atomic Architecture.